CM-Well/CM-Well/tools/cmwell-neptune-import-export-tool/README.md

 - The tool is resumable.

 # Assumption
-In order to run the toold you should have
+In order to run the tool you should have
 - A neptune instance
 - An ec2 instance which is in the same VPC of neptune.
 - An ssh tunneling between cm-well server -> ec2->neptune.